spatstat/AAU2015/labs/lab1.md

         `chars="+"`, and the difference between `chars=4` and `chars="X"`).

-3. Create and plot a window object (object of class `"owin"`) representing each of the following:

-    1.  the rectangle [0,10]x[0, 5];

-    2.  the disc of radius 4 centred at (5,2);

-    3.  the intersection of these two windows.

 3. The following vectors record the locations of 10 scintillation events observed under a microscope.
 Coordinates are given in microns, and the study region was $30 \times 30$ microns, with the origin at the